 Organizing and referencing namespaced program elements

 Packages are nested namespaces of named program elements.
 Modules, classes, grammars, and others are types of packages.
-Like files in a directory, you can generally refer to named elements with their short-name if they are local, or with a longer name to disambiguate.
+Like files in a directory, you can generally refer to named elements with their short-name if they are local, or with the longer name that includes the namespace to disambiguate as long as their scope allows that.

 Sometimes it's clearer to keep the sigil with the variable name, so an alternate way to write this is:

-This is resolved at compile time because the variable name is a constant.
+subs, by default, have lexical scope.
+The name is resolved at compile time because the variable name is a constant.
+We can access the rest of the variables in

 If the name part before